RESTORATION: Bishop Cosin, his library and the changing face of Durham

 In Durham he embarked on major construction and restoration projects, including the building of his library on Palace Green.
 As a lifelong book-collector, books from Cosin's collection are still housed in his library on Palace Green.

-The exhibition will celebrate Cosin's life and achievements through the difficult years of the English Civil War and into the Restoration period when as Bishop of Durham the changes he made to the city can be seen over three hundred years later.
+The exhibition celebrates Cosin's life and achievements through the difficult years of the English Civil War and into the Restoration period when as Bishop of Durham the changes he made to the city can be seen over three hundred years later.